splunk/public-o11y-docs/gdi/opentelemetry/components/haproxy-receiver.rst

 The HAProxy receiver generates metrics by polling periodically the HAProxy process through a dedicated socket or HTTP URL.
 The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

+.. note:: Out-of-the-box dashboards and navigators aren't supported for the HAProxy receiver yet, but are planned for a future release.

 Get started
 ======================